 Cottiers Bar, Theatre and Restaurant, 93-95 Hyndland Street, G11 5PU

-The Glasgow brewery has helped get us through the past few months with their beer deliveries but nothing quite beats a refreshing pint of craft beer out in the sunshine.
-Drygate Brewery started pulling pints again since April 26, plus they’ll be serving some damn good dishes from grazing boards and burgers to high end eats like confit leg of duck or featherblade steak too.
+The Glasgow brewery has helped get us through the past few lockdowns with their beer deliveries but nothing quite beats a refreshing pint of craft beer out in the sunshine.
+Drygate Brewery started pulling pints again, plus they’ll be serving some damn good dishes from grazing boards and burgers to high end eats like confit leg of duck or featherblade steak too.

 Drygate Brewing Co.
 85 Drygate, G4 0UT